papernest disclaims that they are not currently in partnership with Sainsbury

 What is Sainsbury’s Energy?

 Sainsbury’s Energy was launched in 2011 as part of a collaboration between British Gas and the supermarket giant.
-While customers were signed up to Sainsbury’s Energy tariffs, their energy actually came from British Gas.
+While customers were signed up to Sainsbury’s tariffs, their energy actually came from British Gas.

 The partnership between Sainsbury’s Energy and British Gas gave customers a selection of tariffs to choose from.
-Sainsbury’s Energy were often able to access British Gas services at a much cheaper price than standard British Gas customers.
+Sainsbury’s were often able to access British Gas services at a much cheaper price than standard British Gas customers.
 What’s more, Sainsbury’s Energy customers could also earn Nectar Points every time they turned on a light or powered up the central heating.
 This made the company a very affordable choice for UK households.

 Is Sainsbury’s Energy Closing?